Release Date: 1/25/11

 Also Available On

 Ever since the entertainment industry was born man has always loved to be scared.
-Despite our curiosity for death we loathe it every day yet we surround ourselves with it in an ironic twist.
+Despite our curiosity about death, we loathe it every day yet we surround ourselves with it in an ironic twist.
 Dead Space 2 is just a dot on the timeline of horror and death in media, and we suck it up like candy.
 What makes Dead Space 2 quench our curiosity for horror, and push the human mind to its psychological limits?
 The story of Isaac Clarke aboard The Sprawl, and returning to the Ishimura, may hold the answers.

 Isaac Clarke wakes up in a straight jacket and is being chased by Necromorphs once again.
-He has to destroy The Marker, but he doesn’t know-how.
+He has to destroy The Marker, but he doesn’t know how.
 His journey through The Sprawl is very dangerous and gut-wrenching, but I guarantee you’ll love it.
 The combat is pretty much the same but feels slightly tighter and a little more responsive this time around.
 De-limbing Necromorphs is as satisfying as ever and proves to be pretty scary and gruesome.
 You can now use your telekinesis module in combat such as throwing limbs and objects at enemies to kill them, but I rarely used this method.

 There are a ton of weapons at your disposal but upgrading them all takes a couple of playthroughs since power nodes are harder to come by, and you really need to rely on buying them.
 The new weapon (there’s only one sadly) is the javelin gun which lets you launch spears at enemies and lets you impale them to walls.
 A secondary fire mode allows you to electrify the spear to shock nearby enemies or do extra damage.
 It seems a little overpowered but works well on larger enemies.